ErikFortune/ts-bcp47/README.md

 #### Grandfathered Tags
 The RFC allows for a handful of grandfathered tags which do not meet the current specification.
 Those tags are recognized in their entirety and are not composed of subtags, so for grandfathered tags only, even `primary language` is undefined.

-### Conformance and Validation
+### Validation
+Tag validation considers the tag in its current form and never changes the tag itself.

 The specification defines two levels of [conformance](https://www.rfc-editor.org/rfc/rfc5646#section-2.2.9) for language, and this library defines a third.

-Tag validation considers the tag in its current form and never changes the tag itself.

 #### Well-Formed Tags
 A `well-formed` tag meets the basic syntactic requirements of the specification, but might not be valid in terms of content.
 #### Valid Tags
 A `valid` tag meets both the syntactic and semantic requirements of the specification, meaning that either all subtags or full tag (in the case of grandfathered tags) are registered in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry), and neither extension nor variant tags are repeated.
 #### Strictly Valid Tags
 A `strictly valid` tags is valid according to the specification and also meets the rules for variant and extlang prefixes defined by the specification and recorded in the language registry.
 #### Examples
 Some examples:
 - `eng-US` is well-formed because it meets the language tag syntax but is not valid because `eng` is not a registered language subtag.